 2. Devising solutions:

-After you have found out and dug deep into what has been the root cause of your problem, you need to devise out a plan on how to tackle it.
-For this step to be successful you need to curate a framework that is easy to understand for your team.
-A framework that consists of all the potential solutions to the problem that you and your employees are facing.
+After you have found out and dug deep into the root cause of your problem, you need to devise a plan on how to tackle it.
+To be successful, you need to curate a framework that is easy to understand for your team.

 3. Evaluating solutions: